 Grouping stocks by sector is a helpful exercise because business cycles ebb and flow and yesterday’s winners could very well be tomorrow’s losers.
 The state of the economy, regulation, consumer trends, and geopolitics all have a hand in boosting some sectors while punishing others.

 For example, the energy sector has lagged the broader market for years now as the world shifts focus from fossil fuels to renewable sources and former winners like Exxon-Mobil (NYSE: XOM) and Chevron (NYSE: CVX) are now almost pariahs.
-In times of great volatility, many investors flee high-flying tech stocks for the relative safety of more stable utilities.
+When the stock market experiences times of great volatility, many investors run to high-flying tech stocks for the relative safety of more stable utilities.
 Investment managers call this ‘sector rotation.’
 In theory, rotating sectors allows investors to stay ahead of macroeconomic trends without needing to pick individual winning stocks.

 Here’s a breakdown of the 11 GICS sectors with pros and cons and examples for each: